2KAbhishek/talks/the-laziest-neovim.md

 ## Why do you use Neovim?

-- Efficiency?
+- Efficiency? 󰈏
-- Customizability?
+- Customizability? 
-- Fun?
+- Fun? 
-- Need for speed?
+- Blazingly fast ? 󱓞
-- I use neovim btw?
+- I use neovim btw? 󰱫
-- All of the above!
+- All of the above! 

 ---